 Some methods of payment require transferring folio balances to the back office for further processing.
-Credit card payments are processed and added to the master credit card account according to type (such as Visa or JCB).
+Credit-card payments will be processed and added to the master credit-card account according to type (such as Visa or JCB).
 The controller maintains this account as accounts receivable.
 Bill-to-account charges must also be transferred to the back office accounts receivable.
-The controller processes the account according to standard operating procedures, which are handled electronically in a property management system.
+The controller will process the account according to standard operating procedures, which are handled electronically in a property management system.
 The back office transfer option enables the controller or front office staff to transfer accounts that require special handling or adjustments.